 Please get in touch to find out when the ‘box will be open next

-The gallery is available to local community groups and schools, and you never know what we’ll be exhibiting next!
+The gallery is available to local community groups and schools and we would welcome exhibition proposals and ideas for future exhibitions.
+You never know what we’ll be exhibiting next!

 Display facilities in this gallery include: